StyleCI/Docs/automation.md

 You can even use GitHub's [protected branches](https://help.github.com/articles/about-protected-branches/) feature to prevent bad changes getting merged.

-> {info} We're in the process of migrating our documenation.
+> {info} We're in the process of migrating our documentation.
 You can find the original docs [here](https://styleci.readme.io/docs/automation).